WILLS FOR THE UNDER 30's

 You may be just getting started in life, but by your 30s, you may have put a foot on the rungs of the property ladder, have married or at least be involved in a long-term relationship and have started a family.

-But did you realize that unless you have a valid will in place, you may have no say in what happens to your estate should the unthinkable happen and you suffer a premature death?
+But did you realise that unless you have a valid will in place, you may have no say in what happens to your estate should the unthinkable happen and you suffer a premature death?

 Particularly in this modern society, where people do not necessarily wait for marriage to start a family and begin making a home together, did you realise that if you die intestate - without a will - your partner may have no legal claim whatsoever to your estate?
 They may even have no right to continue living in the home you built together.